sabi-31/My_Perfect_Arch-linux/README.md

 substitue \<wifi-name> for wifi name and enter password to connect.

-Boot into your system, and login as your user.
 ### 1. Update Pacman and install some essential packages:
 1. Drivers and Codecs